d9d6ka/dicepass/README.md

 # dicepass

 Easy python script for generating dice passphrases.
-In work at the moment.
+Finished as far as it does what I've expected from it.

 It was written just to feed my paranoia and to practice in Python scripting :)